bytecodealliance/wasmtime/docs/regalloc.rst

 Liveness analysis
     For each SSA value, determine exactly where it is live.

+Coalescing
+    Form *virtual registers* which are sets of SSA values that should be assigned to the same location.
+Split live ranges such that values that belong to the same virtual register don't have interfering live ranges.

 Spilling
     The process of deciding which SSA values go in a stack slot and which values go in a register.
 The spilling phase can also split live ranges by